 INSTANT POT METHOD

 - Use the small measuring cup that comes with the Instant Pot to measure the rice.
 You want to fill up that small cup twice.
-(If you lost that small cup, measure 1 1/2 cups of jasmine rice) Rinse the rice before adding it to the Instant Pot.
+(If you lost that small cup, measure 1 1/2 cups of jasmine rice) Rinse the rice with 2 changes of water before adding it to the Instant Pot.